 - System Testing (Blackbox)

 - Business As Usual Testing (BAU)

 - User Acceptance Testing (UAT)

-Non-functional Testing – validate the application’s compliance with technology, safety, operation, digital standard and best practices. functional requirements and design specifications.
-The various techniques under this testing type focus on validating that application’s non-functional requirements are met and work as expected without issues.
+Non-functional Testing – validate the application’s compliance with technology, safety, operation, digital standards,s and best practices. functional requirements and design specifications.
+The various techniques under this testing type focus on validating that the application’s non-functional requirements are met and work as expected without issues.

 Some of the main non-functional testing techniques are: